christopher-vollmers/Mandalorion-old/README.md

 # Changes
-Fix a bug in Mandalorion_2_Demultiplex.py that only allowed demultiplexing of reads with Q values > 9.
+Fixed a bug in Mandalorion_2_Demultiplex.py that only allowed demultiplexing of reads with Q values > 9.

 # Mandalorion
 Analysis Pipeline to analysis Nanopore RNAseq data